Remarks on mean curvature flow solitons in warped products: MCF graphs

 We apply the above result for the Schwarzschild spaces in Example \ref{ex_schwarz} to deduce Theorem \ref{intro:sch} in the Introduction.

-\begin{thm} There exists no entire graph in the Schwarzschild and ADS-Schwarzschild space (with spherical, flat or hyperbolic topology) over a complete $\PP$ that is a soliton with respect to the field $r \sqrt{V(r)} \partial_r$ with constant $c \ge 0$. \end{thm}
+\begin{theorem} There exists no entire graph in the Schwarzschild and ADS-Schwarz\-schild space (with spherical, flat or hyperbolic topology) over a complete $\PP$ that is a soliton with respect to the field $r \sqrt{V(r)} \partial_r$ with constant $c \ge 0$. \end{theorem}

 \begin{proof} We refer to Examples \ref{ex_schwarz} and \ref{ex_schwarz_constant}.
 Let $\psi(x) = (v(x),x)$ be a soliton graph, and let $u(x) = s(v(x))$ be, as above, a description of the graph with respect to the flow parameter $s(t)$.
 We observed in Example \ref{ex_schwarz_constant} that the soliton function $\zeta_c(t)$ is positive and increasing on $\RR^+$, hence so is $f$ in \eqref{eq_soliton_graph}.
 If $\PP$ is compact, a contradiction directly follows by integrating \eqref{eq_soliton_graph} on $\PP$ and applying the divergence theorem.
 By Myers theorem, this case includes both the Schwarzschild and the ADS-Schwarzschild space with spherical topology.
 In the remaining cases, observe that $V(r) \sim r$ for large $r$, thus in view of \eqref{def_tr_sch}